linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 ### Install Filebeat

 In order to start processing data, deploy the `filebeat` chart to your Kubernetes cluster.
-This will collect all pod logs and store them in Elasticsearch, after which they can be searched and used in visualizations within Kibana.
+This will collect all Pod logs and store them in Elasticsearch, after which they can be searched and used in visualizations within Kibana.

 1. Deploy the `filebeat` chart.
 No custom `values.yaml` file should be necessary: